Ever wondered if there are actual survival uses for survival blankets?

 - Bring all four corners together.

-- Grab the corners and twist the bottom of the bag so it seals the neck of your blanket/bag shut.
+- Grab the corners and twist the bottom of the bag so it seals the neck of your blanket shut.

 - Take a long length of paracord and tie it around the neck of the twisted blanket.

-- Hoist the bag up and then tie the paracord off on the trunk of the tree.
+- Hoist the blanket up and then tie the paracord off on the trunk of the tree.

 There you go, you’ve just made a bear bag.

-One of the many clever survival uses for survival blankets you might never have thought off.
+This is just one of the many clever survival uses for survival blankets you might have never thought off.

 My friend is giving away FREE survival blankets – Only 500 left right here.